-(1) Credits are to be assigned to every component of the Master's program, enabling recognition in accordance with the European Credit Transfer System (ECTS).
+- (1) Credits are to be assigned to every component of the Master's program, enabling recognition in accordance with the European Credit Transfer System (ECTS).
 The credits are a quantitative measure of the workload that averagely gifted students typically need to successfully complete a component of the program.
-This workload includes courses, preparation and follow-up work of a course, autodidactic study as well as examinations and preparation for examinations.

-(2) The workload required to successfully complete the Master's program as laid down in the catalog of modules amounts to 60 credits per academic year (full-time studies).
-1 credit corresponds to a workload of 30 hours.

-(3) Students only receive credits if they have successfully completed a module.
+This workload includes courses, preparation and follow-up work of a course, autodidactic study as well as examinations and preparation for examinations. - (2) The workload required to successfully complete the Master's program as laid down in the catalog of modules amounts to 60 ECTS credits per academic year (full-time studies).
+1 ECTS credit corresponds to a workload of 30 hours. - (3) Students only receive credits if they have successfully completed a module.
 Pursuant to section 11 (2 and 6), this means that students are awarded the total number of credits for every graded module examination that has been passed with a grade of at least "sufficient", irrespective of the grade received for the examination.
-A total of 60 credits are required to successfully graduate from the Master's program.
+A total of 60 ECTS credits are required to successfully graduate from the Master's program.

-(4) The catalog of modules gives an overview of the number of credits assigned to the individual modules and to the Master's thesis and provides detailed information.

-(5) Credits obtained in accordance with the ECTS at other universities within and outside the jurisdiction of the German constitution are to be recognized with at most the number of credits designated in the current program, provided that the underlying examinations and assessments are deemed equivalent.
-For all other relevant matters, the regulations set down in section 10 apply.
+- (4) The program schedule curriculum (Annex) gives an overview of the number of credits assigned to the individual modules, to the Master's thesis and if applicable to the final oral examination; the catalog of modules provides detailed information. - (5) Credits obtained in accordance with the ECTS at other universities within and outside the jurisdiction of the German constitution are to be recognized in accordance with section 10 with at most the number of credits designated in the current program.